powernsx/powernsx.github.io/index.md

 PowerNSX is an OpenSource project, and as such is not supported by VMware.
 Please feel free reach out to the team via the [Issues](https://github.com/vmware/powernsx/issues) page.

+Find out more information about the author and the team [here](/about/)

+# Blog Entries

+Want to know what is new with PowerNSX?
+Check out the blog entries [here](/blog/).
+They are in chronological order showing off new things done with PowerNSX.
+Also, check out a friend of PowerNSX, Anthony Burke's blog [here](http://networkinferno.net/tag/powernsx)

+# Is PowerNSX supported?

+This module is opensource, and as such is _not supported_ by VMware, and comes with no warranties express or implied.
+Please test and validate its functionality before using in a production environment.

+Whist every endeavour is made to test functionality it is recommended that tools and scripts created with PowerNSX be validated and tested before using in production.

 # License #